johnzhang320/FrontEndPublickeyEncryption/README.md

-# Use Frontend Public Key to encrypt Password, Bank Account # and Social Security
+# Encrypt Password, Bank Account # and Social Security by Frontend Public Key
-### Introduce an Useful Signup Code Implementation and Demo
+### A Secure Signup Project Implementation and Demo
 ## Overview

 ### Why and how do we apply frontend encryption ?